Ways to Cope & Deal with Stress at Work During Pregnancy:

-In fact in a review of literature in 2015, stated anxiety, depression and stress during pregnancy are risk factors for adverse outcomes for both baby and mother, especially shorter gestation and implications for fetal neurodevelopment.
+In fact, in a review of literature in 2015, stated anxiety, depression and stress during pregnancy are risk factors for adverse outcomes for both baby and mother.
+In particular, shorter gestation and implications for fetal neurodevelopment.

-Another such study in 2019, looked at consequences of emotional stress during pregnancy as well as postpartum anxiety disorders, and infant postpartum cortisol reactivity on mother-child interaction at pre-school age.
+Another study in 2019, looked at consequences of emotional stress during pregnancy, postpartum anxiety disorders, and infant postpartum cortisol reactivity on mother-child interaction at pre-school age.

 Results indicated that maternal stress was significantly correlated with infant cortisol reactivity during the postpartum period.
-(Keep in mind this was a small sample size for experiment)
+(Keep in mind this was a small sample sized experiment).

-This is merely to show that their is a growing body of studies and research that may indicate that even mild stress during pregnancy can have an impact on the development of the unborn child.
+This merely is to emphasize the growing body of research that may indicate even mild stress during pregnancy, can have an impact on the development of your child.

 Managing stress is the first step to accomplishing great pregnancy outcomes!
-We'll talk more about how you can specifically manage work related stress in the next section.
+We’ll talk more about how you can specifically manage work related stress, in the upcoming section.